MassTransit/MassTransit/doc/source/overview/request.rst

         }
     }

 So what is going on?
-The first chunk has the messages we are gonig to work with.
+The first chunk has the messages we are going to work with.

 The second chunk shows the code to simple echo back the request message as a response.